 Session: Assessment and Treatment of Thyroid Dysfunction

-1. Analyze underlying causes for the high incidence of hypothyroid dysfunction in the general population.
+1. Analyse underlying causes for the high incidence of hypothyroid dysfunction in the general population.

 2. Be familiar with important signs, symptoms and conditions and be able to choose the most useful laboratory tools to accurately assess individuals with suboptimal thyroid function.

-3. Evaluate the controversy regarding TSH assessment and subclinical hypothyroidism, and recognize how to use and interpret this test as part of a broader assessment of thyroid dysfunction.
+3. Evaluate the controversy regarding TSH assessment and subclinical hypothyroidism, and recognise how to use and interpret this test as part of a broader assessment of thyroid dysfunction.